AlfioEmanueleFresta/practical-installers/README.md

 This is a script that can be used to download and install many practicals on a Cyber Practicals base VM.

+The base VM can be downloaded from [here](https://drive.google.com/open?id=0B71VCqMfkVkTRkpRQjA0dlNwV2s).

 ## Available practicals